-The “interviewing celebrities on the red carpet” and making fun of them is

-    an old, tired talk show bit, but Zach Galifianakis amusingly skewered it

-    with his version, in which he would ask arbitrary, random questions while

-    filmed standing in front of a dumpster in an alley, which were then edited

-    it in crudely with stock red carpet footage.
-Here he “is” at the premiere of

-    Panic Room, and he interviews that Twilight girl.
+Interviewing celebrities on the red carpet and making fun of them is an old talk show bit, but Zach Galifianakis amusingly skewered it with his version of the format: he would ask arbitrary, random questions while filmed standing in front of a dumpster in an alley, and then edited it in crudely with stock red carpet footage.
+Here he “is” at the premiere of Panic Room, where he interviews Kristen Stewart.

-    The opening monologue, however, was clearly not Zach’s idea, or at least the

-    jokes weren’t.
-Hokey and predictable, they’re clearly written by a team of

-    hacks a la Leno.
-Even Galifiankis himself seems vaguely hateful and

-    embarrassed.
-Topical celebrity jokes are not his thing, but at least he gets

-    to use the piano.
+The opening monologue, however, was clearly not Zach’s idea, or at least the jokes weren’t.
+Hokey and predictable, they’re clearly written by a team of hacks a la Leno.
+Even Galifiankis himself seems vaguely hateful and embarrassed.
+Topical celebrity jokes are not his thing, but at least he gets to use the piano.

 Here he is, more in his element, out of his element, doing his monologue at a preschool.